Temps and termites are on the rise. Schedule your free inspection today.

 The following creatures are examples of spiders in California:

-Whether you live in Los Angeles or San Francisco or elsewhere in the Golden State, we will help you understand the basic facts about some commonly encountered California spiders.
-And don’t forget - if spiders have taken up residence in or around your property, contact Western Exterminator online or call us at 800-937-8398 and we’ll help tackle your issues.
+Whether you live in Los Angeles or San Francisco, or elsewhere in the Golden State, we will help you understand the basic facts about some commonly encountered California spiders.
+And don’t forget - if spiders have taken up residence in or around your property, you can book a free pest inspection today.

 * Required field